influxdata/docs-v2/content/influxdb/cloud-serverless/write-data/use-telegraf/configure/auto-config.md

 Telegraf starts using the Telegraf configuration pulled from InfluxDB API.

 {{% note %}}
-InfluxDB host URLs and ports differ between InfluxDB OSS and InfluxDB Cloud.
+InfluxDB host URLs and ports differ between InfluxDB OSS and InfluxDB Cloud Serverless.
 For the exact command, see the Telegraf configuration **Setup Instructions** in the InfluxDB UI.
 {{% /note %}}